sesphelan/airb/README.md

 Open the index.html on your local machine.
 You will see 10 fun facts about penguins provided by Nat Geo.

 ### Contributing
-Fork this repo and add a fun fact by un-commenting an "<li>" and add your fact!
+Fork this repo and add a fun fact by un-commenting an "li" and add your fact!

 ### Prerequisites